Which lenses are best for which types of photography?

 It may also cause a slight degradation of "Pizzazz" and clarity in your pictures.
 Even from the more expensive and professional zooms.
 Most quality prime lenses simply give better contrast resulting in a cleaner and crisper image.

 Whether or not this minor difference is important to most photographers is a matter of personal taste.
 In my opinion, if you have the time and ability as well as a decent prime lens, use it where you can.

 You will see many professional photographers using zoom lenses for one reason alone, convenience!
 Popular zoom lenses are;

-Sports, press and wedding photographers may all use a decent zoom lens as the nature of their profession means quick, on the spot thinking and just moments to get the shot.
+Sports, press and wedding photographers may all prefer to use a decent zoom lens.
+The nature of their profession means quick, on the spot thinking and just moments to get the shot.
 A quality zoom is invaluable for quick composition in such situations.

 For any subject you photograph that doesn’t give you time or the ability to move about and compose the shot carefully, a good quality zoom lens will do the job producing perfectly acceptable and sometimes extremely high quality images.

-Take landscape photography and a situation where you want to isolate a certain feature of the scene but are unable to get any closer (and of course you can’t afford or dont have a quality 200mm or 400mm prime lens), a zoom will suffice.
+Take landscape photography and a situation where you want to isolate a certain feature of the scene.
+Maybe you are unable to get any closer (and of course you can’t afford or don't have a quality 200mm or 400mm prime lens).
+A zoom will suffice.

-Also, nature photography where a fixed telephoto lens may get you too close or not close enough, and you are unable to move from the confinements of your transport, hide or viewing area.
+Also, nature photography where a fixed telephoto lens may get you too close or not close enough.
+Perhaps you are unable to move from the confinements of your transport, hide or viewing area.
 A zoom again is invaluable.